irmen/prog8/docs/source/syntaxreference.rst

 .. data:: proc_parameters

         comma separated list of "<parametername>:<register>" pairs specifying the input parameters.
-        You can omit the parameter names as long as the arguments "line up".
+        You can omit these parameter names in subroutine calls, as long as the arguments "line up".

 .. data:: proc_results